samantha-roth/Sensitivity_SRedits/README.md

 ## Description of scripts

-**Scripts that are called during the analysis
+*Scripts to call during the analysis*
-Scripts marked with (NE) next to them are not essential to run to reproduce published results but may be informative for one's own analysis.

 1. `0_library.R` (`0_libraryHymod.R`, `0_librarySACSMA10par`, `polynomial/0_libraryPoly.R`) is the script that loads all the packages and defines the test models and the numbers of parameters to test.
 Edit this script to define the working directory.
 This script is called by the other scripts that perform sensitivity analysis and does not have to be run on its own. `0_library.R` corresponds to Sobol's G function, `0_libraryHymod.R` corresponds to Hymod,`0_librarySACSMA10par.R` corresponds to SACSMA, and `0_libraryPoly.R` in the `polynomial` folder corresponds to the polynomial function.

+2. `Hymod.R` and `sacSma.R` contain code to run the two hydrological models.

+3. `sobol_indices_boot.R` is a function that allows bootstrapping using sensobol package.

-**Scripts that must be run during the analysis
+*Scripts to run during the analysis*
+Scripts marked with (NE) next to them are not essential to run to reproduce published results but may be informative for one's own analysis.

 1. Scripts starting with 1_ to 4_ perform Sobol' sensitivity sensitivity analysis.
 They record the first, second, and total order sensitivity indices for all parameters.
 They also record the parameter rankings and the number of samples from the model (or emulator) needed for the rankings to converge.
 For the emulation-based approaches, which start with a 2, 3, or 4, they also record the amount of training data needed to fit the emulator.
 Finally, they record the amount of compute time needed for each step in the process.